aiidateam/aiida-tutorials/docs/source/sections/qe.rst

 To see this for yourself, you can try to generate the one for the work chains ran by the `Quantum ESPRESSO`_ app, or for the workchain script of the last section.
 It therefore becomes very useful to learn how to browse the provenance interactively instead.

-To do so, we need first to start the AiiDA REST API:
+To do so, we will use the AiiDA REST API, which is a web-based interface for us to communicate with AiiDA.
+Let's start the AiiDA REST API:

 .. code-block:: console